w3c/wai-media-guide/transcripts.md

 {% include box.html type="start" class="" %}
 {:/}

-1. You can use whatever tool that you usually use to edit web pages.
+1. Open your web editing tool.
 2. If you are putting the descriptive transcript in a table, create the table.
 3. Open the caption file of the main audio and the caption file of the audio description of visual information.
-4. Copy and paste the information from the caption files into the table. @@ Combine lines from the caption file into single table cells.
-See @@ below for an example.
+4. Copy and paste the information from the caption files into the table.
+Combine lines from the caption file into single table cells. @@say-more-or-link-to-tip.
+An [example descriptive transcript is below](#descriptive).

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

 ## What to Include in Transcripts

 In basic transcripts, include all speech and other relevant non-speech sound, such as this-good-example.

-In descriptive transcripts, also include description of the vidual information.
+In descriptive transcripts, also include description of the visual information.

 Add information to make the trascript more useful.
-For example, headings, links, a summary, and maybe time stamps as described in the Tips below.
+For example, add headings, links, a summary, and maybe time stamps, as described in the Tips below.

 {% include excol.html type="start" id="" %}